Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: GFERG in QED

 Eq.~\eqref{eq:(2.8)} implies

 The general solution to this is given by (here, we have used~Eq.~\eqref{eq:(2.10)})

-where $f(x)$ is an arbitrary function being analytic in~$x$; $\mu$ is an arbitrary mass scale.
-We then choose the boundary condition for GFERG and the normalization of the ghost-anti-ghost fields such that\footnote{ In the dimensionless formulation in which all quantities are measured by~$\Lambda$ as units, we set $p:=\Bar{p}\Lambda$ and $\mu:=e^\tau\Lambda$ and in the IR limit $\tau\to\infty$, $f(p^2/\mu^2)=f(\Bar{p}^2e^{-2\tau})\to\text{const.}$.
-Therefore, the first condition in~Eq.~\eqref{eq:(2.14)} corresponds to keep only this marginal operator among infinitely many derivative operators produced by the expansion of~$f(p^2/\mu^2)$.}
+where $f(x)$ is an arbitrary function that is analytic in~$x$; $\mu$ is an arbitrary mass scale.
+We then choose the boundary condition for GFERG and the normalization of the ghost-antighost fields such that\footnote{ In the dimensionless formulation in which all quantities are measured by using~$\Lambda$ as the unit, we set $p:=\Bar{p}\Lambda$ and $\mu:=e^\tau\Lambda$ and, in the IR limit $\tau\to\infty$, $f(p^2/\mu^2)=f(\Bar{p}^2e^{-2\tau})\to\text{const.}$ Therefore, the first condition in~Eq.~\eqref{eq:(2.14)} corresponds to keeping only this marginal operator among infinitely many derivative operators produced by the expansion of~$f(p^2/\mu^2)$.}

-Under these choices,\footnote{ This is somewhat different from the ghost action in~Ref.~\cite{Miyakawa:2021wus} (see Eq.~(5.8) there) because in the present formulation, imitating the prescription in~Ref.~\cite{Luscher:2013cpa}, the anti-ghost field~$\Bar{c}$ is not diffused.}
+Under these choices,\footnote{ This is somewhat different from the ghost action in~Ref.~\cite{Miyakawa:2021wus} (see Eq.~(61) there) because in the present formulation, imitating the prescription in~Ref.~\cite{Luscher:2013cpa}, the antighost field~$\Bar{c}$ is not diffused.}

 Equation~\eqref{eq:(2.14)} implies an equality among the anomalous dimensions in~Eq.~\eqref{eq:(2.10)}: